 To make flight reservations you are required to submit your full name, date of birth, and gender.
 In order to decrease chances of being delayed by TSA you should use the information as it appears on your passport or government-issued photo ID.
 You can now mark your gender as “X” on your passport if you wish to.
 If you no longer look like the picture on your ID, try to get a new copy before you travel.
 If you cannot, carry a note from your doctor explaining why your appearance has changed.

 - Traveling with needles

 If you are planning on traveling with needles, syringes or hormones you must have proof that they are prescribed.
-A professional pharmaceutical label and original box must accompany any prescribed medications.
+A professional pharmaceutical label and original box must accompany any prescribed medications, and it is best to get a letter from your prescriber just in case.
 Notify the TSA that you are traveling with medication and syringes as prescribed by your doctor.
 Maintain all of your medical supplies in one bag for easy screening.
 Ask your flight crew if you can store your hormones in the refrigerator if they are required to be chilled.
-If not, come prepared with a thermos to keep them at a safe temperature.
+If not, come prepared with an ice pack to keep them at a safe temperature.
 Keep any pills in a safe dry place and never freeze any hormone vials.